kevinofsydney/VIC-Polling-Place-Validator/README.md

 # VIC-Polling-Place-Validator
 This short script was written to assist Antony Green with the 2018 Victoria State Election.
 The script detects polling places whose venues.  or addresses have changed since the last State election.

-Written by Kevin Gatdula for Antony Green @ ABC, assisting with the Victorian State Election
+Written by Kevin Gatdula (@kevinofsydney) for Antony Green (@AntonyGreenABC), assisting with the Victorian State Election
-@kevinofsydney 2018

 ### INPUT:
 This script takes two files, one with the list of Victorian polling places in 2014 and the other for 2018.